canonical/github-runner-operator/docs/local-lxd/explanation/ssh-debug.md

 by default on [tmate-ssh-server charm](https://charmhub.io/tmate-ssh-server/).

 Authorized keys are registered via [action-tmate](https://github.com/canonical/action-tmate/)'s `limit-access-to-actor` feature.
-This feature uses GitHub users's SSH key to launch an instance of tmate session with `-a` option, which adds the user's SSH key to `~/.ssh/authorized_keys`.
+This feature uses a GitHub users's SSH key to launch an instance of tmate session with `-a` option, which adds the user's SSH key to `~/.ssh/authorized_keys`.

 ### Firewall rules